 Quick overview:

-Two worlds opened up with the introduction of Windows 8: The tile view was intended to simplify operation on touchscreens, while there is a separate view for desktop computer users.
+With the introduction of Windows 8, two worlds opened up: The tile view was intended to simplify operation on touchscreens, while a separate view exists for users of desktop computers.
 Apps have also been available on the computer since Windows 8.
 How can they be used in desktop mode?
 Here is a guide.

 Pin Windows 8 apps to the taskbar